0xdhan/onchain-guestlist-factory-badger/README.md

 There are two cases here.
 Either the want of the vault is a noraml ERC20 token or an LP token.
 The price derivation for a LP token is a little different than a normal ERC20 token.

-First step is to get the price of one want token in terms of USD.
-Then we can use that to convert userDepositCap from USD to want.
+First step for the contract is to get the price of one want token in terms of USD.
+Then the contract can use that to convert userDepositCap from USD to want.

 #### Case 1: If the vault want is a normal token